-Step right up for amazing DIY baby costumes, all of which center around something you have dozens of at home: a onesie!
-From a cute little carrot to a perfectly sprinkled doughnut, these simple do-it-yourself costumes will have your baby ready for Halloween in no time.
+These DIY baby costumes center around something you already have at home: a onesie!
+From a sweet sloth to a sprinkled doughnut, these simple do-it-yourself costumes will have your baby ready for Halloween in no time.
+Bonus: These costumes are soft and super comfortable too!

 Our friends at Primary, who make our favorite baby bodysuits, have shared a bunch of clever costume ideas and simple instructions on how to make them.
-We love this cute carrot costume (pictured above)—and its quick, no-sew directions.
+We love this cute ice cream sundae costume (pictured above)—and its quick, no-sew directions.
 Here are some of our other faves:

 Find LOTS more Halloween costume inspiration and DIY instructions at primary.com.

 Calling all gamers!
-Start with a plain, white onesie and cut out felt pieces of Pac-Man, dots and a ghost.
-Or, head to Etsy and pick up a readymade version from the 1 Little Hapa Lamb shop.
+Start with a white onesie and glue on cut-out felt pieces of Pac-Man, dots and a ghost.
+To make it even easier, head to Etsy and pick up a readymade version from the 1 Little Hapa Lamb shop.

 Transform any onesie into a cute crayon costume with a crayon template you print out on iron-on paper!
 She Knows has supplied the easy-peasy crayon costume instructions and the clever crayon template.
-This is a great costume idea for twins or group costumes.
+This is also a great costume idea for twins or group costumes.
+Find more costume ideas for twins, triplets and groups.

-If you can sew or use a hot glue gun, you can make this cute football costume.
+If you can sew or use a hot glue gun, you can make this football costume.
 It's perfect for sports fans or if you have an older sibling dressing up as a football player.
 Head to Lines Across for the instructions.
+Your babe can wear it again on Super Bowl Sunday!

 The photo shows a t-shirt, but you could easily swap in a red onesie.
 What makes this costume are the tattoos and barbell, which is cleverly constructed from balloons and a cardboard roll so it's light enough for a baby to hold.
 Oh Happy Day has the instructions you need to make your own.

 In a chilly climate, you'll appreciate the hat on this easy-to-identify costume.
-All you'll need is a white onesie to cover with red felt strips and red-and-white fleece for the hat.
-Add jeans and round glasses (search for Harry Potter glasses at online retailers), and you're all set.
+All you'll need is a red-and-white-striped onesie (or cover a white onesie with red felt strips) and red-and-white fleece for the hat.
+Add jeans and round glasses (if you can't find any, search for Harry Potter glasses at online retailers), and you're all set.
 Make It & Love It has the tutorial.

 A skeleton is an easy costume for kids at any age, and it's ideal for a squirmy or sleepy baby.
 And We Play shared this costume that you can throw together last-minute with a black onesie, leggings and some white duct tape.
 Keep it simple with white strips or go fancy to cut the tape into bone shapes.